Improving your wireless connection

 There’s an issue with respect to placement that can invalidate the “put it in the middle” rule of thumb, and that’s interference.

 Sometimes moving a WAP to a location slightly further away can avoid interference and result in better Wi-Fi overall.
-For example, if your WAP sits next to a cordless landline phone, then a phone call can interfere with Wi-Fi performance.
+For example, if your WAP sits next to a cordless landline phone, a phone call can interfere with Wi-Fi performance.
 Microwave ovens are also notorious interference-generators.

 In fact, almost any electronic device can interfere with wireless networking signals.
-Moving your WAP, your computer, or, if possible, the source of the interference, can help.
+Moving your WAP, your computer, or, if possible, the source of the interference can help.

 Interestingly, it doesn’t have to be an active electronic device interfering with a radio signal.
 Large metal objects — even aluminum building materials — can cause problems.